medic/cht-docs/content/en/apps/guides/app-form-sms.md

 ---
-title: "Creating Additional Docs from App Forms"
+title: "Making Calls and Sending SMS from App Forms"
-linkTitle: "Additional Docs"
+linkTitle: "App Form SMS"
 weight:
 description: >
-  Integration for sending and receiving SMS
+  Trigger calls and SMS from within the form, or send an SMS once submitted.

 relevantLinks: >
 ---

-App forms can be used to trigger calls and SMS from within the form, or send an SMS once submitted.

 ## Triggering Calls and SMS